CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

  You can now tweet this image.

 ```
+## Images Selection for Your PowerShell Script

+As a requirement for this program, due to image encoding issues, you need to download images from Twitter to use with this program when
+embedding your ***PowerShell*** script.
+There are a wide varioty of posted images on ***Twitter***, epecially AI generated images created by ***Midjourney***.

+When saving an image from Twitter, make sure to click on the image first, so as to fully expand it.
+Then save it, so that you get the full image
+dimension size.
+You will probably have to download and try a few images before a compatible one is found for ***jpws***.
+This incompatiblity is caused
+by any occurance within the image file of the PowerShell end-comment block string "#>", which will break the script when we execute it from the image.

 ## Executing Your Embedded ***PowerShell*** Script

 For just a ***RAR*** file under **Linux**, you don't need to rename the file extension.
 From a **Linux** terminal enter the following command: